hedersantos/s3_sync/README.md

 ### Prerequisites

 This function leverages AWS CLI's functionality to simplify synchronizing folders
-to S3 Bucket.
-Install AWS CLI to be able to use this function.
+to S3 Buckets.
+Install AWS CLI before attempting to use this function.

 ### Usage Examples